Do you use any of these?

 As Pleased As Punch

 Saying you're "as pleased as punch" sounds cheerful, but it has dark roots.
-The phrase comes from Punch of Punch and Judy puppet shows, who gleefully committed violent acts.
+The phrase comes from Punch from the Punch and Judy puppet shows, who gleefully committed violent acts.

 Popular in 17th-century England, these shows featured Punch killing his family and others with a slapstick, laughing after each act.